NYPL/dhi-tester/README.md

 ### Setting up environment:
 0. `nvm use && npm i`
-1. Clone the latest v1 discovery-hybrid-indexer:`npm run pull-dhi`
+1. Clone the latest v1 discovery-hybrid-indexer:`npm run pull-dhi`.
 2. Clone the new v2 indexer you are testing into a different directory.
 Name this directory v2-discovery-hybrid-indexer.
 3. Create a blank Elastic Search indexes for v1 and v2 to write to: `npm run start-es`
-4. Install v1 and v2 as necessary: `npm run install-v2`
+4. Install v1 and v2 as necessary: `npm run install-v2` or `npm run install-v1`

 ### Running tests
 1. Start up local lambda for v1: `npm run start-lambda-v1`